nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

     In this example, 5 state changes result in 10 new functions.
   </figcaption>
 </figure>

+In other words, at every re-render we're creating 2 new functions which is excessive.
+If we increment `c1`, why do we need to recreate the `increment2` function?
+This is not just about memory.
+What if we pass `increment2` as a property to a future child component?
+It will needlessly re-render on evey change of `c1`, because the function instance of `increment2` will also change.
+This can quickly become a performance issue.

 One solution would be to move the two functions outside of the the `App` functional component.
 Unfortunately, this wouldn't work because they use the state variables from `App`'s scope.